CrowdStrike/falcon-scripts/bash/install/README.md

         Accepted values are ['us-1', 'us-2', 'eu-1', 'us-gov-1'].

 Other Options:
+    - FALCON_MAINTENANCE_TOKEN          (default: unset)
+        Sensor uninstall maintenance token used to unlock sensor uninstallation.
+        If not provided but FALCON_CLIENT_ID and FALCON_CLIENT_SECRET are set, the script will try to retrieve the token from the API.

     - FALCON_REMOVE_HOST                (default: unset)
         Determines whether the host should be removed from the Falcon console after uninstalling the sensor.
         Requires API Authentication.